MicrosoftDocs/azure-docs/articles/aks/use-confidential-containers.md

 ## Supported scenarios

-Confidential Containers (preview) are appropriate for deployment scenarios that involve sensitive data, for instance, personally identifiable information (PII) or any data with strong security needed for regulatory compliance.
-Some examples of common scenarios with containers are:
+Confidential Containers (preview) are appropriate for deployment scenarios that involve sensitive data.
+For instance, personally identifiable information (PII) or any data with strong security needed for regulatory compliance.
+Some common scenarios with containers are:

-- Privacy preserving big data analytics using Apache Spark analytics job for fraud pattern recognition in the financial sector.
+- Run big data analytics using Apache Spark for fraud pattern recognition in the financial sector.
-- Running self-hosted GitHub runners to secure code signing as part of Continuous Integration and Continuous Deployment (CI/CD) DevOps practices.
+- Running self-hosted GitHub runners to securely sign code as part of Continuous Integration and Continuous Deployment (CI/CD) DevOps practices.
 - Machine Learning inferencing and training of ML models using an encrypted data set from a trusted source.
 It only decrypts inside a confidential container environment for the purpose of privacy preserving ML inference.
 - Building big data clean rooms for ID matching as part of multi-party computation in industries like retail with digital advertising.
 - Building confidential computing Zero Trust landing zones to meet privacy regulations for application migrations to cloud.